Whiley (programming language): Features

-The syntax of Whiley follows the general appearance of imperative or object-oriented languages.
-Indentation syntax is chosen over the use of braces to delineate statement blocks, given a strong resemblance to Python.
-However, the imperative look of Whiley is somewhat misleading as the language core is functional and pure.
+The syntax of Whiley follows the general appearance of imperative or object-oriented programming languages.
+Indentation syntax (the off-side rule) is used instead of braces to delineate statement blocks, giving a strong resemblance to Python.
+However, the imperative look of Whiley can be somewhat misleading as the language core is functional and pure.

 Whiley distinguishes a function (which is pure) from a method (which may have side-effects).
-This distinction is necessary as it allows functions to be used in specifications.
-A familiar set of primitive data types is available including bool, int, arrays (e.g. int[]) and records (e.g. {int x, int y}).
+This distinction is needed as it allows functions to be used in specifications.
+A familiar set of primitive data types is available including bool, int, arrays (e.g., int[]) and records (e.g., {int x, int y}).
 However, unlike most programming languages the integer data type, int, is unbounded and does not correspond to a fixed-width representation such as 32-bit two's complement.
 Thus, an unconstrained integer in Whiley can take on any possible integer value, subject to the memory constraints of the host environment.
-This choice simplifies verification, as reasoning about modulo arithmetic is a known and hard problem.
-Compound objects (e.g. arrays or records) are not references to values on the heap as they are in languages such as Java or C# but, instead, are immutable values.
+This choice simplifies verification, as reasoning about modular arithmetic is a known and hard problem.
+Compound objects (e.g., arrays or records) are not references to values on the heap as they are in languages such as Java or C# but, instead, are immutable values.

-Whiley takes an unusual approach to type checking referred to as "Flow Typing."
+Whiley takes an unusual approach to type checking termed flow typing.
 Variables can have different static types at different points in a function or method.
-Flow typing is similar to occurrence typing as found in Racket.
+Flow typing is similar to occurrence typing as found in Typed Racket.
 To aid flow typing, Whiley supports union, intersection and negation types.
 Union types are comparable to sum types found in functional languages like Haskell but, in Whiley, they are not disjoint.
 Intersection and negation types are used in the context of flow typing to determine the type of a variable on the true and false branches of a runtime type test.
 For example, suppose a variable x of type T and a runtime type test x is S. On the true branch, the type of x becomes T & S whilst, on the false branch, it becomes T & !S.

 Whiley uses a structural rather than nominal type system.
 Modula-3, Go and Ceylon are examples of other languages which support structural typing in some form.

 Whiley supports reference lifetimes similar to those found in Rust.
 Lifetimes can be given when allocating new objects to indicate when they can be safely deallocated.
 References to such objects must then include lifetime identifier to prevent dangling references.
 Every method has an implicit lifetime referred to by this.
 A variable of type &this:T represents a reference to an object of type T which is deallocated with the enclosing method.
 Subtyping between lifetimes is determined by the outlives relation.
 Thus, &l1:T is a subtype of &l2:T if lifetime l1 statically outlives lifetime l2.
 A lifetime whose scope encloses another is said to outlive it.
 Lifetimes in Whiley differ from Rust in that they do not currently include a concept of ownership.